alexacarlson/DeepDesign2019/README.md

 + SuggestedReading.txt:
 This file contains a list of resources about deep learning and architecture.

+The information provided below is a basic introduction into using Paperspace to run the different image editing techniques and paperspace examples.

 ## THE BASICS OF PAPERSPACE:
 A Gradient Project is a collection of experiments, code, metrics, and artifacts.
 Projects can be created manually or automatically from a Job corresponding to the current working directory name.